Skip to content

 You’ll see the haiku stream into the terminal token-by-token, then the process exits.

-• Providers - OpenAI Responses and Google Gemini, their typed options, and how to swap between them.
+• Providers - OpenAI Responses, Anthropic, and Google Gemini, their typed options, and how to swap between them.